The 15 Best Sustainable Materials And Natural Fabrics

 So, what fabrics should we look for when purchasing new clothing?
 Lottie Bertello, founder and design director of LOTI, an upcycling design studio based between Peru and LA, says that upcycled products are king “in terms of resource use and waste reduction.”

-But how do we tell if a garment is made from a truly sustainable natural fiber fabric?
+But how do we tell whether a garment is made from a truly sustainable natural-fiber fabric?
 More on that below.

 “Alpaca is hands down the most sustainable animal fiber out there.”